Are you a marketer or blogger?

 Come Up with Quality Info and Insights to Help the Readers

 The readers on LinkedIn are mostly looking for insights and information that will assist them in achieving professional and personal goals.
-Any info about becoming better at the job or tool to aid them identifying and building their strengths is considered to be golden.
+Any info about becoming better at the job or tool to aid them in identifying and building their strengths is considered to be golden.
 Include advice and actionable info that may help them position better for a new career.

 Try to Keep It Personal